 The organisers understand that there may under some circumstances be problems with these arrangements.
-Any requests for exemption from these rules should be addressed to the Senior Umpire, Edward Mills, at claregatta[at]gmail.com.
+Any requests for exemption from these rules should be addressed to the Senior Umpire, James Bradley at claregatta[spam filter]@gmail.com.

 A full copy of the rules is published here.
-Particular attention should be paid to eligibility rules, which for 2013 mean that no rowing member of a crew wishing to compete in the regatta may have rowed or sculled before 1st September 2013 and no competing cox may have coxed in a race before the same date.
-Decisions of any individual rower's eligibility are at the ultimate discretion of the Senior Umpire, Edward Mills at claregatta[at]gmail.com; if there is any uncertainty over a potential competitor's eligibility, a senior representative from the Boat Club of the College concerned must enquire well in advance of submitting any entries.
+Particular attention should be paid to eligibility rules, which for 2019 mean that no rowing member of a crew wishing to compete in the regatta may have rowed or sculled before 1st September 2019 and no competing cox may have coxed in a race before the same date.
+Decisions of any individual rower's eligibility are at the ultimate discretion of the Senior Umpire, James Bradley at claregatta[spam filter]@gmail.com; if there is any uncertainty over a potential competitor's eligibility, a senior representative from the Boat Club of the College concerned must enquire well in advance of submitting any entries.

 It is likely to be cold during the regatta so crews are advised to bring plenty of warm clothing.
 Boats may be waiting for significant periods of time while marshalling.
 A member of the crew's bank party should bring a bag for extra kit to keep it dry during the race.